 Your data model is not an API

 Modules are the smallest atomic unit within a software program and may be composed of one or more source files.
 Modules have a public-facing API to expose the functionality that they offer.
 Modules are sometimes known as components.

 High cohesion is a term used when the code within a module is all closely related to the same functionality.
-A highly-cohesive module results in less “spaghetti code”, as method calls aren’t jumping all over the codebase.
-Instead, they are confined into one area, typically a code package or namespace.
+A highly cohesive module results in less “spaghetti code”, as method calls aren’t jumping all over the codebase.
+Instead, they are confined to one area, typically a code package or namespace.

+Your data model is not an API